beProsto/OWL/docs/Setup.md

 		// We clear our context's canvas with a given RGBA colour. context.Clear(OWL::Vec4ub(255, 100, 45, 255)); /* Clears the screen in orange color */

-		// We blit the context (put the context image) to the screen. context.BlitToScreen();
+		// We blit the context (put the context's image) to the screen. context.BlitToScreen();
 		// Update the fps limiter.
 		fps.End();